 From the beginning of the charity there has been a close link with the hospital in Gorkha.
-Early volunteers including the main fundraiser to date Chris Marion together with members of the Youth Movement, helped to clean and paint the wards.
+Early volunteers including Chris Marion together with members of the community helped to clean and paint the wards.
 Other volunteers involved in medicine have helped over the years by providing much needed equipment and medical supplies.
-Today, many medical students undertake their elective experience at the hospital under the guidance of the very helpful Doctor in charge.
+Many medical students have undertake their elective experience at the hospital under the guidance of the very helpful Doctors in charge.

 The medical problems in the area consist largely of communicable diseases, 50% of which affect the under-fives.
 Many patients do not go to the hospital until their conditions are well-advanced.
 This is usually because the distance from home is too great (some have to walk for days to get to the hospital) or because the cost is more than they can afford.
 Patients pay for their consultations, in patient care and treatment.

 If a patient is over 60, or is very poor, the care is paid for from the Hospital Poor Fund.
 This decision is made at the discretion of the doctors, and there is no formal assessment.